TameTheBot

 If you're a Google Workspace user and integration matters more than output quality, start with Gemini.

-The best approach after your first month is to use both ChatGPT and Claude based on what you're trying to do — they complement each other more than they compete.
+The best approach after your first month is to use both ChatGPT and Claude based on what you're trying to do.
+They complement each other more than they compete.

 Found this useful?